dalestringer/reapit-foundations-api-node-wrapper/README.md

 ## Features

-The library is still in development and so only currently allows you to call two endpoints, these are:
+The library is still in development and only currently allows you to call the following endpoints:

 -   Contact Endpoints
     -   GetContact
     -   GetContacts
+    -   PostContact

 More will be added in the future.